 We have more from the Central Division:

-- The Pistons’ biggest need appears to be a stretch four.
+- The Pistons‘ biggest need appears to be a stretch four.
 Should they pursue Naz Reid or Bobby Portis if they become free agents, as expected?
-It’s a tricky call, Omari Sankofa of the Detroit Free Press notes.
-They could offer the $14.1MM non-taxpayer midlevel exception but that’s not a significant difference from what that duo already pulls in.
-The only way the Pistons could offer more would be to renounce their rights to key free agents Malik Beasley, Tim Hardaway Jr. and Dennis Schroder.
+It’s a tricky call, says Omari Sankofa II of the Detroit Free Press.
+They could offer the $14.1MM non-taxpayer mid-level exception, but that may not be enough to attract either player’s attention.
+The only way the Pistons could offer more would be to renounce their rights to key free agents like Malik Beasley, Tim Hardaway Jr., and Dennis Schröder.

-- ESPN’s NBA Insiders take a hard look at the Bucks’ dilemma regarding Giannis Antetokounmpo.
+- ESPN’s NBA Insiders take a hard look at the Bucks‘ dilemma regarding Giannis Antetokounmpo.
 They explore three trade packages that could help the Bucks continue to build around their superstar.
-If he asks out, the ESPN crew explores five potential packages they could receive from suitors such as the Rockets, Raptors, Pistons, Warriors and Spurs.
+The ESPN crew also explores five potential packages they could receive from suitors such as the Rockets, Raptors, Pistons, Warriors and Spurs if Giannis asks out.

 - The Bucks don’t have a first-round selection in next week’s draft.
-The Athletic’s Eric Nehm takes a stab at the players they could potentially drafted with the second-rounder they possess (No. 47 overall).
+The Athletic’s Eric Nehm takes a look at some of the players they target with the second-rounder they possess (No. 47 overall).

-- In his offseason preview of the Cavaliers, Spotrac contributor Keith Smith believes they should be willing to pay a big tax bill and run it back with the same core group, while listening to offers for Jarrett Allen.
-He notes they’re good enough to make a deep playoff run next season with better health.
+- Within his Cavaliers offseason preview, Spotrac contributor Keith Smith says he believes they should be willing to pay a big tax bill and run it back with the same core group, while listening to offers for Jarrett Allen.
+He notes that Cleveland is good enough to make a deeper playoff run next season with better health luck.

 The ESPN trade offers were real off.
 Seems every team was offering scraps while the Rockets had to include real value.
 Sengun was by far the best player being offered and on top of that was players like cam Whitmore and draft picks.
 That would be a horrible trade